honkmaster/TTOpenInAppActivity/README.md

 ## Usage.

 - We need do keep an referemce to the superview (UIActionSheet).
 In this way we dismiss the UIActionSheet ans instead display the UIDocumentInterActionController.
-- `TTOpenInAppActivity` needs to be initalized with the current view and a) a CGRect (iPhone) or b) a UIBarButtonItem (iPad) from where it can present the UIDocumentInterActionController.
+- `TTOpenInAppActivity` needs to be initalized with the current view (iPhone & iPad) and a) a CGRect or b) a UIBarButtonItem (both only for iPad) from where it can present the UIDocumentInterActionController.

 ```objectivec
 NSURL *url = [NSURL fileURLWithPath:filePath];